usnistgov/feasst/CONTRIBUTING.rst

 There are many ways to contribute:

-* :doc:`CONTACT` us with suggestions, issues or kind words!
+* :doc:`CONTACT` us with suggestions, issues or comments.
 * Include a :doc:`CITATION` in your manuscripts, presentations, posters and other :doc:`ACKNOWLEDGEMENT` sections.
 * Become a `Contributor <https://github.com/usnistgov/feasst/graphs/contributors>`_ by submitting a `Pull Request <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests>`_ from a `Fork <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>`_
 * Share a new `Tutorial <tutorial/tutorial.html>`_, `Plugin <plugin/example/README.html>`_, `Model <plugin/example/doc/ModelExample.html>`_ or other work helpful to FEASST users.

-Thank you for taking the time to contribute to FEASST!
+Thank you for taking the time to contribute to FEASST.

 ------------------------
 For contributing code